Perry Saturn

 Perry Arthur Satullo (born October 25, 1966) is an American retired professional wrestler known by his ring name, Perry Saturn.
-Since debuting in 1990, Saturn wrestled for promotions including Extreme Championship Wrestling (ECW), World Championship Wrestling (WCW), the World Wrestling Federation (WWF, now WWE) and Total Nonstop Action Wrestling (TNA).
+After his debut in 1990, Saturn wrestled for promotions including Extreme Championship Wrestling (ECW), World Championship Wrestling (WCW), the World Wrestling Federation (WWF, now WWE) and Total Nonstop Action Wrestling (TNA).
 He is a former ECW World Tag Team Champion, WCW World Tag Team Champion, WCW World Television Champion, WWF European Champion and WWF Hardcore Champion.

 Early life

 Satullo enlisted in the United States Army for four years at the age of seventeen, before eventually embarking on a career in professional wrestling.
 Satullo finished a bachelor's degree before he became a full-time wrestler.
 Satullo is also a certified graduate of the U.S. Army Ranger School and has served in the United States Army Rangers.